 So there it is.
 Obviously, if I missed a key case in which a major district was found to have deliberately tracked kids by race, please let me know.

-But despite extensive efforts, I couldn’t find the bad old days of discriminatory sorting.
+I couldn’t find the bad old days of discriminatory sorting.
 What I found, instead, was a judicial rejection of IQ and other ability tests, coupled with an inability to conceive of the actual distribution patterns of cognitive ability.

 Please understand my limited objective.
 Many Southern districts did everything they could to avoid integration.
 See, for example, US v Tunica, where the school tried to assign students based on test scores, but were denied because of the achievement testing ban and required to reassign students and teachers to achieve integration.
 The teachers refused assignment to integrated schools and resigned, white parents withdrew their kids, then the white schools set up shop at local churches, classes largely intact.
 Money?
 Not an issue.
 They used taxpayer dollars, since the district paid the teachers who resigned and the kids took all their school books with them.

 But believe it or not, there’s no mention that the district was only pretending to use test scores, actually assigning students by race.
 And this is a place where I’d expect to find it.
 Opposition to integration, absolutely.
 Achievement testing used as a way to minimize racially mixed classes?
 Sure.